Metacello/metacello/repository/Metacello-Base.package/ConfigurationOf.class/README.md

 **ConfigurationOf** is the common superclass for all Metacello configurations.

+A short description of why you would want to use a **ConfigurationOf**.

 To create a new Metacello configuration:

 1. Create a subclass of the class ConfigurationOf appending the name of